mshibanami/redirect-web/README.md

 In addition, we provides these on GitHub:

 - [Issues](https://github.com/mshibanami/RedirectWeb/issues): Report any bugs, request new features, and more.
-- [Discussions](https://github.com/mshibanami/RedirectWeb/discussions): Ask any questions and get help from me or other users.
+- [Discussions](https://github.com/mshibanami/RedirectWeb/discussions): Ask any questions and get help from the developer or other users.

 ## Contributing